Friday, January 29, 2016

 M. Watt photo

 But the signs we enjoy the most as the hand-painted, kid-produced signs reminding everyone to protect and care for local critters.
 There are signs about iguanas printed in rudimentary English: “Take care me, make part of your world.
 Signs about the crocodiles living in the marsh near Hacienda Mundaca.
-And hand painted signs about the annual migration of the protected blue crab, posted at both Sac Bajo and Punta Sur, reminding drivers to slow down and let the critters cross the road.
+And hand-painted signs about the annual migration of the protected blue crab, posted at both Sac Bajo and Punta Sur, remind drivers to slow down and let the critters cross the road.

 Signs – the art of communication and miscommunication.
 It is one of the challenges of translating from your own language to another language.
 Sometimes it just doesn’t work out.

-I have on occasion, okay many times, written or said something in my rudimentary Spanish that means something other than what I intended to say.
-Like the time I posted in a blog that I was feeling very hot, as in temperature, but the Goggle translation said I was hot, as in sexy.
-Thankfully our friend Vivian emailed the correct words, and I fixed the blog post.
+I have, on occasion, okay many times, written or said something in my rudimentary Spanish that means something other than what I intended to say.
+Like the time I posted in a blog that I was feeling very hot, as in temperature, but the Google translation said I was hot, as in sexy.
+Our friend Vivian emailed the correct words, and I fixed the blog post.
 We had a good giggle over that little error.

 It is all a part of communication – mistakes and all.